shashwat-mittal/GoGit/CONTRIBUTORS/IITBHU/James Thomas/info.md

 **Ques - 3 Does the merge conflicts come when you applied your stashes?
 Why/Why not?** <br/>
 **Ans - 3** Yes merge conflict arised as the changes made by me on ques 1 and ques 3 were on the same line of the file after applying stashing .

+**Ques - 1 Why do we do fetch before the merge or pull?** <br/>
+**Ans - 1** Git fetch collects all the changes made in the remote repo to one's local repo.
+It doesn't make any local changes to your repo.
+Through git fetch one can see all the branches and changes made in the remote repo without disturbing your local changes.
+Then though git merge it changes the local changes acc. to the remote repo's changes